-The streaming alerts platform checks for violations based on data that’s present or missing in your stream of data, or signal, coming into New Relic.
+The streaming platform checks for incidents based on data that's present or missing in your stream of data, or signal, coming into New Relic.

 There are three methods for aggregating the data filtered through your NRQL condition:

 - Event timer

 This short video describes the three aggregation method (5:31).

 Understanding how streaming alerts works will help you fine-tune your NRQL conditions to be notified about what's important to you.

 Only data that matches the conditions of the NRQL WHERE clause is alerted on.
 For more details on each step of the process, see Streaming alerts process and descriptions.